Stodian/Stodian/README.md

 I'm Ethan, an Electrical Design Engineer.

-By day, I design electrical systems, and by night, build back end development tools.
+By day, I design electrical systems, and by night, build back-end development tools.

 ## **Goal:** ##